Jotenheim/HashtagGroove/README.md

 Twitter semantic analysis with spotify integration

 # Concept
-Take the last 100 tweets from a given city, run them through semantic analysis and use the output to get a song recommendation from spotify and adds it to the playlist for the city.
+Type in a hashtag and a spotify playlist is created.
+The application that parses incoming tweets using semantic analysis and generates a value between 0 and 1.
+This value is passed to Spotify's recommendation service which generates a song with a similar "Vibe" or "Emotional Weight".

+The result is a playlist that reflects the mood of the mentions of the hashtag over time.
+This was created using Node.JS and is designed to run within Amazon Web Services as a means to load-balance.